Jimi Hendrix: UK success

 In mid-October 1966, Chandler arranged an engagement for the Experience as Johnny Hallyday's supporting act during a brief tour of France.
 Thus, the Jimi Hendrix Experience performed their first show on October 13, 1966, at the Novelty in Evreux.
 Their enthusiastically received 15-minute performance at the Olympia theatre in Paris on October 18 marks the earliest known recording of the band.
 In late October, Kit Lambert and Chris Stamp, managers of the Who, signed the Experience to their newly formed label, Track Records, and the group recorded their first song, "Hey Joe", on October 23.
 "Stone Free", which was Hendrix's first songwriting effort after arriving in England, was recorded on November 2.

+From November 8 to 11, 1966, the Jimi Hendrix Experience had a short residency at the Big Apple club in Munich, their first gigs in Germany.
+At this occasion Hendrix had a show experience that would define him from then on: when trying to escape in panic from a frenetic audience that had pulled him off the stage, he smashed his guitar for the first time in a sound explosion on stage, which was perceived by the audience as part of the show.
+Observing the audience's reaction, Chandler decided that this show of violence had to become a permanent feature of the Experience's show.